 Let’s use this connection inside our ManyChat flows.

 Set Default Reply Flow in ManyChat

-The Default reply is the message that appears when your chatbot doesn’t understand the user.
-And that’s when you need Dialogflow to handle the question asked by the user.
+The Default Reply is the message that appears when your chatbot doesn’t know the answer to a question.

-In your Default Reply, you need to add:
+In your Default Reply, you need to add an action: